dan-leo/masters/thesis/v6/masters6.md

 ## why power consumption?

-===Power consumption and profiling is important to note amongst various manufacturers.===
+Power consumption and profiling is important to note amongst various manufacturers.

 ## why signal strength?

-===Probably one of the most useful tests is a drive by test in a generic town which has one or more base stations.
+Probably one of the most useful tests is a drive by test in a generic town which has one or more base stations.
 The different decades of signal strength from -50 dBm to -113 dBm can be shaded on a colour-key.
-Points of disconnection can be analyzed, discussed and suggestions can be made.===
+Points of disconnection can be analyzed, discussed and suggestions can be made.

-===There are two kinds, an idle mode test and a constant iperf connection test.===
+There are two kinds, an idle mode test and a constant iperf connection test.

-===Lastly, an RF attenuator will be used to see the effect of changing the signal strength in a controlled manner such that the effect on time, packet size and power consumption can be consistently measured, especially considering the base station is in control of the UE.===
+Lastly, an RF attenuator will be used to see the effect of changing the signal strength in a controlled manner such that the effect on time, packet size and power consumption can be consistently measured, especially considering the base station is in control of the UE.

 ## measuring T3324, T3412 timers